jqb1/advent-of-code/README.md

-My solutions for the advent of code puzzles 2017, 2022 and 2023 + other years in progress.
+My solutions for the advent of code puzzles 2017, 2022, 2023, 2024 + other years in progress.

 https://adventofcode.com/